johnlaudun/legends/paper.md

 Movies: Towards Story-Like Visual Explanations by Watching Movies and Reading Books.”
 In *The IEEE International Conference on Computer Vision (ICCV)*.

+## Appendix

+### \['says', 'ones', 'devices'\]

+Here's a little story that can fill you in on what I know.
+A recent study says that the best way to stay healthy is to exercise regularly and eat a balanced diet.
+However, not everyone has the time or motivation to do so.
+Ones who are looking for a quick and easy way to improve their health might consider using wearable devices such as fitness trackers or smartwatches.
+These devices can track your activity levels, heart rate, and even monitor your sleep patterns.
+But be careful when choosing which devices to use.
+Some cheaper options may not be as accurate or reliable as others.
+It's important to do your research and read reviews before making a purchase.
+Anyone have any advice on which devices are the best for tracking fitness and health?
+Why I posted it in technology - I think wearable devices are the future of health and fitness.
+Not sure.
+But with all the advancements in technology, this might be the place to uncover something new and exciting.
+Thanks.

+### \['son', 'earth', 'know'\]

+The earth is in danger, and it's all because of our actions.
+We have exploited its resources and polluted its air and water.
+We must take responsibility for our actions and work towards healing the earth.
+We must also educate our children about the importance of taking care of the planet, so that they can continue to do so in the future.

+As a parent, it's important to teach your son about the world around him.
+Teach him to appreciate the beauty of nature and to respect all living things.
+Teach him about the importance of reducing waste and conserving resources.
+By doing so, you will be setting him up for a lifetime of responsible behavior.

+It's also important to stay informed and educate yourself about the world we live in.
+Knowledge is power, and the more you know, the better equipped you will be to make informed decisions.
+Don't be afraid to question the status quo and seek out alternative viewpoints.

+We may never know everything there is to know about the world, but it's important to keep learning and growing.
+The more we know, the better equipped we will be to make positive changes and create a better future for ourselves and future generations.

+### \['flat', 'rna', '19'\]

+Has anyone else received a message like this
+<https://i.imgur.com/a5jHnHK.png>?
+It's a clear threat to my safety and
+I'm concerned.
+How can this be allowed on Reddit?

+On a different note, have you heard about the latest breakthrough in the study of RNA?
+Scientists have discovered a new type of RNA that plays a crucial role in gene regulation.
+This discovery could lead to new treatments for diseases such as cancer and Alzheimer's.

+Also, did you know that the number 19 is considered a lucky number in many cultures?
+In Chinese culture, the number 19 is associated with prosperity and good fortune.
+In Italian culture, the number 19 is considered lucky because it is the number of the sun.

 [^1]: To clarify that notion a bit, we can imagine any given vernacular
     linguistic event, a conversation in most instances, as a series of